Frequently Asked Questions

 Does a Sunbloc house burn?

-The concrete cannot burn, and the Neopor/EPS foam is self extinguishing.
-In a really fierce blaze, well after the occupants have left, the main gases produced are CO2 and water vapour, with a minute amount of styrene, bromide and CO2, which are less harmful than the compounds produced by the same volume of other building materials.
+The concrete cannot burn, and the Graphite/EPS foam is self extinguishing.
+In a really fierce blaze, well after the occupants have left, the main gases produced are CO2 and water vapor, with a minute amount of styrene, bromide and CO2, which are less harmful than the compounds produced by the same volume of other building materials.
 The structural stability of the concrete reduces the risk of building collapse.